The Link Between Financial Inclusion and Digital Modernization in Latin America

 In Colombia, the National Association of Banks (Asobancaria) reported a comparable increase: up to August 2020, 1.5 million new account holders or account holders were registered.

 The new customers are much more likely to demand digital-first experiences.
 Digitalization was already on the rise in LatAm, even before the pandemic.
 For example, mobile wallet usage was growing rapidly, keeping pace with the increase as mobile coverage.
 Around 86% of adults in the region will have a smartphone by 2025.
 Customers are now less likely to use branches or cash and more likely to adopt digital channels.
-66% of Latin Americans say they will use cash less frequent.
+66% of Latin Americans say they will use cash less frequently.
 This is a significant change, as previously around 80% of transactions in Latin America were through cash.

 Banks are starting to respond...but not fast enough